 2 Vaughan St,

 Western Cemetery is located in Portland's West End neighborhood, adjacent to the city's Western Promenade.
 This pie-shaped cemetery has three streets that surround its borders.
-Western Prom runs around the pie-shaped southern border, Vaughn St. runs along its east boarder, and Bowdoin St. is its closest to its northern boarder, though their are a row of houses between Bowdoin St. and the cemetery.
+Western Prom runs around the pie-shaped southern border, Vaughn St. runs along its east boarder, and Bowdoin St. is closest to its northern boarder, though their are a row of houses between Bowdoin St. and the cemetery.

 Take Congress St. east.
 Turn right onto St. John Street, going south.
 It turns into Danforth that bears east.
 Turn left onto Vaughan St. and look for the entrance.

 Visiting this quaint, historic cemetery was a very pleasant experience.
 The cemetery has a lovely view, as it "slopes gently down from north to south, overlooking the Fore River Basin and the western horizon".
 Graves are scattered around and among patches of trees.

 Folks from all classes were laid here to hopefully have eternal rest.
 It also has a wooded section.
 Family mausoleums of the wealthier members of society still stand proudly.
 Other lovely stone monuments that weren't vandalized still mark graves.
 Some gravestones still mark the departed's resting place, despite all the abuse this cemetery has endured up until 2003, when the city was shamed into doing a better job in maintaining and restoring it.